Skip to main content

 Data Sources and Methodology

-The complete 159-county ranking table above covers all counties from the 2024 tax digest.
+This article shows the top 20 and bottom 20 rankings.
+The full dataset covers all 159 counties from the 2024 tax digest.

 Frequently Asked Questions